 Another good bird we found here was the endemic Chestnut bellied Flowerpiecer along with four other species of flowerpiercer, Masked, Black, Black throated and White sided.
 I was also pleased to see a male Sword billed Hummingbird coming to dip its bill in a bowl of sugar water.

 Sword billed Hummingbird-male

 We had our breakfast and then the others decided to go on further up the trail to the very top but I declined as I knew I would not make it or if I did I would be in no position to look at anything.
 It would be just as nice to sit here with a view to die for (really - no pun intended!), the peace and quiet of the paramo to sooth me and just wait and see what turned up at the feeders.
 Maybe the Dusky Starfrontlet would make a return appearance?

 Scenes around the paramo at the second set of feeders 3500m asl

-The Sword billed Hummingbird returned as did the Masked and Black-throated Flowerpiercers as well as the male Dusky Starfrontlet but again it was only present very briefly.
+The Sword billed Hummingbird returned and so did the Masked and Black-throated Flowerpiercers as well as the male Dusky Starfrontlet but again it was only present very briefly.

 I had however, enough bird action to keep me interested.
 The others returned having seen very little and we sat waiting to see if the male Dusky Starfrontlet would make another visit.
 After quite a wait it returned and I was lucky enough to capture it displaying to a female by flying in front of her, swaying from one side to the other in a frenzy of passion and displaying his colours to their best effect whilst fanning his tail.
 The female seemed totally unimpressed, in fact she seemed a bit annoyed about all this fuss and the male gave it up as a bad job and flew off, leaving the female perched quietly on a twig.
 I watched her, realising what a privilege it was to be looking at yet another exceedingly rare and endangered bird.